 Oh no!
 So there’s really no exercises I can do to prevent diastasis recti while pregnant?

-There is nothing you can do to STOP a DR from developing, but there is plenty that you can do to help improve your core strength and decrease the effects of a DR while pregnant!
+There is nothing you can do to completely STOP a DR from developing, but there is plenty that you can do to help improve your core strength and decrease the effects of a DR while pregnant!
 We have plenty of evidence to show that exercise during pregnancy can help reduce the size of a DR, prevent the development of urinary incontinence, decrease your risk of things like needing a C-section or having a preterm delivery, and improve the speed of your postpartum recovery.
-If you have questions about the safety of exercising in pregnancy, check out this link for patient FAQs, and this link for the Committee Opinion on “Physical Activity and Exercise During Pregnancy and the Postpartum Period” from the American College of Obstetricians and Gynecologists (ACOG).
+If you have questions about the safety of exercising in pregnancy, check out this link for FAQs on exercise in pregnancy, and this link for more specifics in a scholarly article (the Committee Opinion on “Physical Activity and Exercise During Pregnancy and the Postpartum Period” from the American College of Obstetricians and Gynecologists, aka ACOG).

 Ok, so can you explain a little more about what a DR is exactly?
 I don’t think I understand it all.